-Video demonstrations help eliminate confusion as do FAQ and user guides, which you can prepare ahead of time.
+Video demonstrations help eliminate confusion, as do FAQs and user guides, which you can prepare beforehand.

 Your video can answer any potential questions.
 Plus, when people see your product in action, they’ll be excited about the release and line up to buy it.

 Use all your marketing channels